FurkanGozukara/Record-Linkage/README.md

-# Turkish Ecommerce Products Dataset For Record Linkage
+# Turkish E-commerce Products Dataset For Record Linkage

 A repository for datasets which are used in record-linkage / clustering research studies.
 Datasets for product clustering, datasets for identity resolution.